Towards Healthcare Research & Consulting

 Which End User Led the Cardiotoxicity Screening Market in 2025?

-The pharmaceutical and biotechnology companies (in-house screening) segment was dominant in the market.
+The pharmaceutical and biotechnology companies (in-house screening) segment was dominant in the market by 48% share.
 Players, like Novartis, Pfizer, Inc., etc., are highly involved in the development of cardioprotective drugs and assessing existing drugs for preventing heart damage.
 Nowadays, companies are promoting modern machine learning, including graph neural networks trained on the FDA’s Drug-Induced Cardiotoxicity Risk (DICTRank) dataset.

 CROs/Safety and Toxicology Service Providers